paularamo/cvpr-2022/exercises/Exercise_1.md

 ### Task #1:

 1. Run the human pose estimation notebook and tell us how many FPS you have and what is your CPU.
-2. Change the model precision to FP32 and compare the performance.
-3. Share with us your screenshot and result using this Discussion thread, using Task # 1 and your name in the header message. https://github.com/openvinotoolkit/openvino_notebooks/discussions/569
+2. Share with us your screenshot and result using this Discussion thread, using Task # 1 and your name in the header message. https://github.com/openvinotoolkit/openvino_notebooks/discussions/569